 Add-Content -Path $logfilepath -Value "This is a text file message"

-In this tutorial, we learned how to create a log file in PowerShell and the below things:
+In this PowerShell tutorial, we learned how to create a log file in PowerShell and the following things:

 - PowerShell create log file